paradigmshift/mozartreina/_posts/2012-07-07-derivatives-functions.md

  board.create('functiongraph', [function(x){return 0;}, 0,4],{strokeColor:'red', strokeWidth:3, dash:1, lastArrow:true});
 </script>

-Other uses of *Differentiation* (another term for calculating the derivative) include finding the mininum and maximum surface areas for given volumes (minimum amount of metal to create a cylinder of a certain volume, etc.) and determining the acceleration and velocity of a certain object from a given position ([Velocity and Acceleration from the position equation](http://www.jtaylor1142001.net/calcjat/Solutions/Diffapp1/DA1_1/avdiff.html)).
+Other uses of *Differentiation* (another term for calculating the derivative) include finding the minimum and maximum surface areas for given volumes (minimum amount of metal to create a cylinder of a certain volume, etc.) and determining the acceleration and velocity of a certain object from a given position ([Velocity and Acceleration from the position equation](http://www.jtaylor1142001.net/calcjat/Solutions/Diffapp1/DA1_1/avdiff.html)).

 ### Notation and Formula
 There are several notations in use for representing derivatives.